viaacode/sip-specification/sip_structure/6_structure_representation.md

 ***Requirements***

-The `dc_1.xml` of the representation level follows the same requirements regarding metadata elements of the `dc_1.xml` file discussed in the [/descriptive section](./5_structure_package.html#descriptive-directory) of the package level.
+The `dc*.xml` files of the representation level follows the same requirements regarding metadata elements of the `dc*.xml` files discussed in the [/descriptive section](./5_structure_package.html#descriptive-directory) of the package level.

 ### /preservation (directory)